Segward/DylibInjection/README.md

 ## Dylib Injection

-This is a simple dylib injection tool that injects a dylib into a target process.
 The dylib is injected using the `DYLD_INSERT_LIBRARIES` environment variable.

 ### Usage